unilaiva/unilaiva-songbook/README.md

 There are also special printing options, like printing multiple A5 sized pages on an A4 sized paper.
 They are defined in files named `printout_unilaiva-songbook*.context` and are to be inputted to ConTeXt program, which needs to be installed on the system.
 They operate on a previously compiled `unilaiva-songbook.pdf` file.
 See comments in the beginning of each such a file.
+The compilation script will process these too, if it finds the `context` binary.

 #### Printing double sided on a single sided printer ####

 To print double sided on a printer without a duplexer, one needs to print odd pages first, then flip each page around, feed them to the printer, and then print the even pages.
+With the main document, `unilaiva-songbook.pdf`, the pages need to be flipped on the long edge.
+The other files, named `printout_unilaiva-songbook*.pdf`, with multiple pages on an A4 sheet, should be flipped on the short edge.

-To flip pages manually: put the printed stack of papers in front of you upside down (printed side unseen), make a new stack by moving each sheet from the top of the old stack to the top of the new stack (do not turn in any way, just "translate"), one by one.
+To flip pages *on the short edge* manually: put the printed stack of papers in front of you upside down (printed side unseen), make a new stack by moving each sheet from the top of the old stack to the top of the new stack (do not turn in any way, just "translate"), one by one.
 Feed the new stack to the printer.
-Be careful to put it in there the right way.
+Be careful to put it in there in the correct way.

 If your printing software is limited, you can extract odd and even pages with `pdftk` like this: